Sherif-2001/Patient-Monitor-Prototype./README.md

 5. Arduino Bluetooth module ([get it here](https://ram-e-shop.com/product/kit-bluetooth-hc05/))
 6. Medical syringe

-# How to use
+# How to Use
-The sensor is placed on the patient's hand to measure the heart rate.
+1. Place the heart rate sensor on the patient's hand to measure the heart rate.
+2. The infusion pump adjusts the speed of drug infusion based on the detected heart rate.

-When the heart rate is outside the normal range the infusion pump changes the speed of infusion of the drug.
+3. If the heart rate is outside the normal range, the infusion pump automatically adapts to ensure optimal drug delivery.

 # Limitations
 - Heart rate sensor is not accurate enough / not in contact at all times
 - Stepper motor might not be strong enough for viscous infusion solutions

--
-## by Team 14 For SBME 2024 medical instrumentation course
+## Team Members
 1. Sherif Ahmed
 2. Ahmed El-Sarta
 3. Dina Khaled